DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 * [have enough money to support yourself and pay for your course](https://www.gov.uk/student-visa/money)
 * [meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/student-visa/knowledge-of-english)

+If you are successful in applying for a student visa, [your partner and children may also be able to apply to come to the UK with you](https://www.gov.uk/student-visa/family-members).

 <p class="call-to-action__action">
   <a href="https://www.gov.uk/student-visa/apply">Apply for a student visa<span></span></a>
 </p>